ogotoh/spaln/README.md

 ```

 ## <a name="Changes">Changes from previous version</a>
+## Changes in version 2.4.13g.
+1. Fix a minor bug concerning with coordinates of HSPs.
+2. With a protein query and -LS option, include the termination codon when
+alignment reaches near the C-terminal end.

 ## Changes in version 2.4.13f.
 1. Add -pF option to output full Fasta entry name.
 By defult, if the entry name is
 separated by vertical bar(s) '|', only the last term is shown.